phase2/frontend-docs/docs/particle/apps.md

 ## About

-!> TODO: "apps" concept expained here
+!> TODO: "apps" concept explained here

 ## Adding or Removing Apps